marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 Okay.
 Let's start by saying that I'm a developer that does mostly web stuff.

 This means that a majority of the code I write will end up displaying something in a browser.
-Of course I do interact with APIs or open one, write background jobs, add some security, optimize databases and so on... the point here is that, professionnally, I do not write entire projects that have nothing to do with a web app.
+Of course I do interact with APIs, write background jobs, add some security, optimize databases and so on... the point here is that, professionnally, I do not write entire projects that have nothing to do with a web app.